Curtiss SBC Helldiver: Design

-The SBC was an all-metal, two-seat scout-bomber biplane with “I”-type interplane struts.
+The SBC was an all-metal, two-seat scout-bomber biplane with "I"-type interplane struts.
 It was the last combat biplane the Navy purchased and the last combat biplane manufactured in the United States.
-The two crewmen, pilot and radio operator/gunner, were housed in tandem cockpits enclosed by a sliding canopy and the turtledeck behind the rear cockpit could be folded down to allow the gunner to use his machine gun.
-The wings, rudder, elevators and flaps were fabric covered.
-The main landing gear retracted into wheel wells in the fuselage just forward of the lower wing and the tail wheel retracted into the fuselage.
+The two crewmen, pilot and radio operator/gunner, were housed in tandem cockpits enclosed by a sliding canopy and the turtle deck behind the rear cockpit could be folded down to allow the gunner to use his machine gun.
+The wings, rudder, elevators and flaps were fabric-covered.
+The main landing gear retracted into wheel wells in the fuselage just forward of the lower wing and the tailwheel retracted into the fuselage.